SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-you-should-never-throw-an-exception-using-system-exception/rule.md

 }
 ```
 ::: bad
-Figure: Bad example - System.Exception is thrown, I now need to read the code to try to work out what is going wrong (hard if it was thrown by code outside of this solution)
+Figure: Bad example - System.Exception is thrown, you now need to read the code to try to work out what is going wrong (hard if it was thrown by code outside of this solution)
 :::

 ``` cs